-1 2) Increasing the state minimum wage may hurt small and family-owned 2 businesses, particularly in rural communities.
-These businesses have a harder time 3 absorbing increases in costs and may struggle to pay higher labor costs if the 4 minimum wage increases.
-Amendment ? may cause some businesses to raise their 5 prices, potentially making them less competitive, reducing demand for their products 6 or services, or forcing them to go out of business.
+2) Increasing the state minimum wage may hurt small and family-owned businesses, particularly in rural communities where the cost of living is lower and economic recovery has been slow compared with urban areas.
+Businesses in rural communities have a harder time absorbing increases in costs and may struggle to pay higher costs if the minimum wage increases, which may further distress the economy in rural Colorado.

-7 Estimate of Fiscal Impact
+Estimate of Fiscal Impact

-8 State government revenue and spending.
-Amendment ? may affect the amount 9 of revenue the state government collects and will affect costs to the state.
-The impact 10 to state revenue depends on several factors, such as income and sales tax 11 collections, and cannot be determined.
-The amendment will affect costs for several 12 state government agencies, as described below.
+State government revenue and spending.
+Amendment ? may affect the amount of revenue the state government collects and will affect costs to the state.
+The impact to state revenue depends on several factors, such as income and sales tax collections, and cannot be determined.
+The amendment may also affect costs for several state government agencies.